-Ever wonder what Alexander Ralston would say if he strolled around downtown Indianapolis today?
+Ever wonder what Alexander Ralston might say if he strolled around downtown Indianapolis today?
 What was once a precisely planned city has been slowly butchered throughout time.
-The broad, diagonal streets that angled towards the Circle, giving the city many unique wedge-shaped, flatiron buildings and six-pointed intersections have been neutered, mostly for fortress-like structures that kill street level activity.
-Today’s ad looks at a business that took the prime spot of a primo hotel that was located at the sharp point of Illinois Street, Washington Street and Kentucky Avenue.
+The broad, diagonal streets that angled towards the Circle, giving the city many unique wedge-shaped, flatiron buildings and six-pointed intersections, have been neutered– mostly for fortress-like structures that kill street level activity.
+Today’s ad looks at a business that took the primo spot of a once grand hotel that stood at the sharp point of Illinois Street, Washington Street and Kentucky Avenue.

-The Hotel Lincoln opened in June of 1918 with only six floors, not long after, topped with nine additional floors, following the end of World War I. By 1955, the grand hotel took on the Sheraton name, as part of the national chain.
-Read more about the history of the historic hotel here.
+The Hotel Lincoln opened in June of 1918 with only eight floors, not long after, topped with six additional floors, following the end of World War I. By 1955, the grand hotel took on the Sheraton name, as part of the national chain.
+Learn more about the hotel’s history here.

-Barney Blickman had been a jeweler in Indianapolis for some twenty years, prior to opening his own store on the high traffic corridor of Illinois Street.
-In 1941, the jeweler set up shop in the “point” space of the Lincoln Hotel, taking over space at 101 West Washington Street, which had formerly been occupied by local giant Hook’s Drugs.
+Barney Blickman had been a jeweler in Indianapolis for some twenty years, prior to opening his own 1800 square foot store on the high traffic corridor of Illinois Street in 1941.
+Taking over space at 101 West Washington Street, which had formerly been occupied by a local Haag’s Drugs.
 Art Deco touches added a tinge of sparkle to the heart of downtown shopping.
 A marquee made of circular glass and stainless steel announced the business to customers.
 Below the unique sign, a glass showcase showed off the pricey wares to be found beyond the door.
 Once inside, shoppers could browse among walnut cases with recessed fluorescent lighting.

 Polk’s City Directory, 1935, 1965, 1968